SwaragThaikkandi/SMdRQA/docs/index.rst

 Welcome to **MdRQA**'s documentation, where you can find information and learn about SMdRQA.

 You can navigate to the different sections using the left panel.
-We recommend checking out the **guides** and **examples**, where you can find tutorials and hands-on walkthroughs.
+We recommend checking out the **examples**, where you can find tutorials and hands-on walkthroughs.

 .. toctree::
    :maxdepth: 1